tvsmsa/CK3-Anequina-submod/README.md

 	2.2) Leyawiin - county modifier for Malaapit, modifiers for every choice (Malaapit, Anequinan, Nibenese)

 	2.3) Arenthia - county modifier for Arenthia or Rawl'kha (Arenthia gets negative modifier if Rawl'kha is chosen), negative opinion for Bosmers (only Arenthi for now)

+	2.4) Modifier for restoring Kingdom of Darloc Brae and then modifier if you decided to stop expansion

 3) Events for already existing decisions: